 - Olive oil — You can use any neutral-tasting vegetable oil.
 This helps the sauce to coat the tempeh and caramelize into a beautiful, delicious glaze.

 How to Cook Tempeh Bacon

 I specifically designed this tempeh bacon recipe to be quick and easy, so you don’t have to marinate it for several hours or bake it for a long time.
 It can be made on the stove in one pan.

 Step 1: Slice the Tempeh

-Unwrap the tempeh and slice it into strips.
+Unwrap your block of tempeh and slice it into strips.
 I typically cut it widthwise into short, 1/4″ strips because I find them easiest to stir without breaking.
-If you want to slice it thinner, or cut it lengthwise for longer strips, feel free; you might just want to be a bit more careful while cooking/flipping them to keep them intact.
+If you want to slice your tempeh strips thinner, or cut them lengthwise for longer strips, feel free; you might just want to be a bit more careful while cooking/flipping them to keep them intact.

 Alternatively, you can cut the tempeh into cubes or steaks.
 You can even crumble it to make bacon bits to top salads.
 Any shape is fine.

 Step 2: Quick-Marinate the Tempeh

 Combine all the marinade ingredients in a medium-sized skillet.
 Give them a quick stir, then add in your tempeh slices and stir to coat them with the marinade.
 Arrange them in a single layer and let them marinate for 5 minutes.
 Give them a flip and marinate for 5 more minutes.
 Now we’re ready to cook.

 Once the tempeh has marinated, heat the skillet on the stove over medium heat.
 The sauce will eventually begin to bubble.
 Begin stirring.
 As the marinade starts to thicken, keep pushing the tempeh around the pan and flipping it occasionally.
 The goal is to get the sauce to coat the tempeh to form a nice glaze, so there is no extra marinade in the pan.